-Coronavirus patients transported in plastic boxes and tubes as doctors collapse in hospital
+Coronavirus patients apparently transported in plastic boxes and tubes as Chinese doctors purportedly collapse in hospital

 He stressed though that "we hope that they will be both effective and short in their duration."
 WHO emergency committee chairman Didier Houssin meanwhile told reporters that after receiving "precise information" from Chinese authorities, the health experts had determined that the travel restrictions were "not directly related to a specific evolution of the epidemiology in the city".

-More than 580 people have been infected with the virus across China
+More than 580 people have been infected with the virus across China.

 China meanwhile confirmed Thursday the first death from the virus outside the epicentre.